ChurchCRM/CRM/.github/PULL_REQUEST_TEMPLATE.md

-# Description & Issue number it clsoes
+# Description & Issue number it closes
 <!-- Please include a summary of the changes and the related issue.
 Please also include relevant motivation and context. -->

 ## Screenshots (if appropriate)